marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 {% endhighlight %}
 After the precompiled filesystem has been downloaded and the chrooted environment has been set, it is time to compile the kernel for the new system.
-Kernel source code can be retrieved with
+Kernel source code can be retrieved through Portage, gentoo package manager.

 {% highlight bash %}
 livecd ~ # emerge gentoo-sources
 {% highlight bash%}
-The version installed is *linux-3.10.7-gentoo-r1*.
+The kernel sources version installed is *linux-3.10.7-gentoo-r1*.
 The configuration procedure is highly hardware dependend.
 Make sure to activate all the necessary modules to support the underlying hardware.
 A while ago, while I was working on a physical machine, I remember having problems with the SATA controller which was supported by sata\_nv module (CONFIG\_SATA\_NV).
 Now, considering that I am working on a virtual machine, the i386\_defconfig lacked these options: